dalenguyen/firebase-wordpress-plugin/readme.txt

 > echo do_shortcode("[firebase_greetings]");

-= How can I hide or show data for logged user? =
+= How can I hide or show data for a logged in user? =

 You can put your data as an HTML code inside a shortcode